Korail: ITX

 ITX (Intercity Train eXpress) are a group of intercity services.
 The first ITX service was introduced in 2012, which was named ITX-Cheongchun (ITX-청춘) on Gyeongchun Line.

-Before the introduction of ITX services, intercity trains were named Saemaul-ho, which borrowed its name from New Community Movement.
+Before the introduction of ITX services, intercity trains were named Saemaul-ho, which borrowed its name from the New Community Movement.
 Later, Saemaul-ho services are merged into ITX as ITX-Saemaeul (ITX-새마을).
 Currently, the remaining Saemaul-ho services are only operated on Janghang Line.

 In late 2023, another new ITX train equivalent to ITX-Saemaeul was introduced and named ITX-Maum.